ihmeuw/vivarium/CONTRIBUTING.rst

   PRs to land a single large feature.
 - Larger changes should be discussed in the project's GitHub issues page.
 - New features and significant bug fixes should be documented in the changelog.
-- You must have legal permission to distribute any code you contribute to cryptography, and it must be available under both the GNU GPLv3 license.
+- You must have legal permission to distribute any code you contribute to ``vivarium``, and it must be available under both the GNU GPLv3 license.